 - To improve children’s experience by delivering content they will find relevant and interesting.

-- To provide the child and/or parent with customer support and to respond to inquiries.
+- To provide the child and/or parent/legal guardian with customer support and to respond to inquiries.

 - To allow service providers, such as contractors or agents, to assist us in managing our Sites.
 These service providers only collect and use information from children for our internal purposes, consistent with this policy.

-Parental rights.
-In the event we start collecting registration information from children, we will require parental consent, provide parents with the ability to access the information collected from their children, and give parents a way to revoke consent and delete their child’s personal information.
+Parental and legal guardian rights.
+In the event we start collecting registration information from children, we will require parental/legal guardian’s consent, provide parents/legal guardians with the ability to access the information collected from their children, and give parents/legal guardians a way to revoke consent and delete their child’s personal information.

 Collection of information from individuals over the age of 13

-We collect certain personal information about donors / members, volunteers, parents, educators and anyone completing an online form on the Sites.
+We collect certain personal information about donors/members, volunteers, parents/legal guardians, educators, and anyone completing an online form on the Sites.

 The most common information we collect includes usernames, names (first and last), email addresses, other contact details (addresses, phone numbers), payment and transaction details (where applicable), IP addresses and web analytics data.